 Dashboard (Streaming Dashboard)

-A centralized control panel used by streamers to manage stream settings, monitor performance metrics, and interact with viewers.
+Streamers use a centralized control panel to manage stream settings, monitor performance metrics, and interact with viewers.

 Delay (Streaming Delay)

-The intentional or unintentional lag between when something is recorded and when it is viewed by the audience.
+The intentional or unintentional lag between when something is recorded and when the audience views it.
 Used for moderation, syncing, or technical reasons.

 Dropped Frames